Oberlin College recognizes you may elect to take time away from Oberlin for medical reasons in order to receive health care.

 - Check in with Student Accounts.

 We want your time at Oberlin to be positive and enriching.
 We have many resources to help you prioritize your health when you return.
-In addition to a range of support available in the Center for Student Success, the AARC, and through SHARE Advisors, we will invite you to participate in a Welcome Back reception and a support group.
+In addition to a range of support available in the Center for Student Success, and the AARC students returning from leave have the option to enroll in LEAD 155: Strengthening Connections and Building Community CRN 22451.
+This course is designed to help build a sense of community and connect students to campus resources.
 More information about these optional events will be shared as your return semester approaches.